Turbulence and dust fragility in protoplanetary discs: Data Availability

-The only additional parameter that is not based on MAPS data is the dust monomer density $\rho_s$, which is taken to be $1.67~\mathrm{g~cm^{-3}}$ from the \textsc{DSHARP} opacities \citep{2018ApJ...869L..45B}.
+The only additional parameter that is not based on MAPS data is the dust bulk density $\rho_s$, which is taken to be $1.67~\mathrm{g~cm^{-3}}$ from the \textsc{DSHARP} opacities \citep{2018ApJ...869L..45B}.
 This is also the opacity used to derive the maximum dust sizes in \citet{2021ApJS..257...14S}.
-If we consider moderately porous dust with porosity $f=0.7$-$1$ \citep{2019ApJ...885...52T}, this modifies the monomer density from $1.17$ to $1.67~\mathrm{g~cm^{-3}}$.
-Therefore, the assumed monomer density reflects quite a wide range of possible combinations of dust monomer density and porosity.
+If we consider moderately porous dust with porosity $f=0.7$-$1$ \citep{2019ApJ...885...52T}, this allows a range of dust bulk densities, varying from $1.17$ to $1.67~\mathrm{g~cm^{-3}}$.
+Therefore, the assumed dust bulk density reflects quite a wide range of possible combinations of the dust bulk density and porosity.
 We summarize parameters discussed above in Table \ref{tb:stellar_params}.

 We apply this method to three out of five MAPS targets that exhibit relatively prominent dust rings (IM Lup excluded) and that have good rotation curve fitting (AS 209 excluded).
 For each target, we focus on its two most prominent dust rings.
 The relation between turbulence levels and dust fragility is shown in Fig. \ref{fig:ana_sol_vfrag}.